Page last updated: 2:01PM Sunday April 26, 2015

 Inshore waters from Waitarere to Pukerua Bay and out to Kapiti Island.

-Swell forecast to midnight Wednesday: Northwest 1 metre rising to 3 metres this evening, then easing to 1.5 metres Sunday evening and half a metre or less Monday.
+Swell forecast to midnight Thursday: Northwest 1 metre developing today, rising to 2.5 metres Monday, easing to 1 metre Tuesday, rising to 2 metres Wednesday, easing to a metre or less Thursday.